zeina1i/conversional-challenge/README.md

 1         , 5       ,2021-10-10
 ```

-* As we are calculating and storing the invoice and invoice items data in http request, this code is suitable for invoice that don't store thousands of records.
+* As we are calculating and storing the invoice and invoice items data in http request, this code is suitable for invoice that don't store thousands of records in one request.
 For systems with big number of users we should have a broker and handle storing data in the workers.